-Because new development will likely the more intense that the existing development ample parking must be provided.
-Vasil amounts of surface parking should bet discouraged parking.
-Since necessary should be encouraged and located to the side of the behind buildings, and located to the side of the behind
+Because new development will likely be more intense than the existing development, ample parking must be provided.
+Vast amounts of surface parking should bе discouraged. particularly in front of buildings.
+Structured necessary, parking, where should be encouraged and located to the side of or behind buildings, and not facing Ben White Boulevard.